What is construction law?

 What does a construction lawyer do?

-Contract law features strongly in this practice area as construction lawyers are continuously engaged in negotiating and agreeing terms with all relevant parties.
-They continue to be involved throughout a project – making site visits and liaising with all parties to ensure everything is running within the contracts.
+Contract law features strongly in this practice area as construction law firms are continuously engaged in negotiating and agreeing terms with all relevant parties.
+They continue to be involved throughout a project – common construction law duties include making site visits and liaising with all parties to ensure everything is running within the contracts.

 When things aren’t going to plan, lawyers will be involved in gathering evidence, advising on the strength or otherwise of their client’s position and advising on the appropriate course of action, as set out under the terms of the contract.
 This may entail instructing counsel and attending proceedings with the client.